 This is to prevent a team from gaining an unfair advantage for the principal purpose of testing in preparation for the FIA F3 European Championship but not to prevent a team from legitimately making a profit, by testing or racing a former generation F3 car with a driver not involved (neither to be involved) in the Championship.
-In that case the FIA must be informed of any such activity at least ten days in advance, and details must include the name of the
+In that case the FIA must be informed of any such activity at least ten days in advance, and details must include the name of the driver and the intended venue.
+The FIA reserves the right to refuse such activity if deemed to be an attempt to subvert the intention of these regulations.

-- driver and the intended venue.
-The FIA reserves the right to refuse such activity if deemed to be an attempt to subvert the intention of these regulations. - 22.6 From December 18 2016 no driver entered in the Championship may race or carry out any type of private testing, with any type of car, on any circuit (or any part of it) being part of the Championship calendar (including the official tests). - This article will not be invoked for any activity carried out under Article 22.4 or when genuinely competing in other championships or series.
-In such cases the FIA must be informed at least 30 days in advance and reserves the right to refuse such activity if it is deemed to be an attempt to subvert the intention of these regulations.
-This will also apply for any genuine promotional activity. - 22.7 Any team entered in the Championship and entering a car under Article 13.7 may carry out one private one-day test for each Event they enter.
-However, no car or driver may carry out more than two days of such private testing, irrespective of the amount of Events entered. - The FIA must be informed of any such test at least seven days in advance, details must include the name of the driver and the intended venue.
-The FIA reserve the right to refuse such a test if they deem the venue unsuitable for use by Formula 3 cars. - 22.8 No more than two sets of new dry-weather tyres and one set of new wet-weather tyres, provided on site by the designated tyre supplier, may be used by each car during each day of official track testing.
+22.6 From December 22 2017 no driver entered in the Championship may race or carry out any type of private testing, with any type of single seater car, on any circuit (or any part of it) being part of the Championship calendar (including the official tests).

+This article will not be invoked for any activity carried out under Article 22.4 or when genuinely competing in other championships or series.
+In such cases the FIA must be informed at least $\frac{30}{2}$ days in advance and reserves the right to refuse such activity if it is deemed to be an attempt to subvert the intention of these regulations.
+This will also apply for any genuine promotional activity.

+In order that an FIA observer may be appointed, competitors or drivers must inform the Promoter and FIA of any planned single seater test at least seven days before it is due to commence, the following information should be provided :

+- i) The precise specification of the car(s) to be used.

+- ii) The name(s) of the driver(s).

+- iii) The nature and location of the test.

+- iv) The date(s) and intended duration of the test.

+- v) The purpose of the test.

+The stewards may impose up to 6 penalty points on a driver who is found to be in breach of the above.

+22.7 Any team entered in the Championship and entering a car under Article 13.7 may carry out one private one-day test for each Event they enter.
+However, no car or driver may carry out more than two days of such private testing, irrespective of the amount of Events entered.

+The FIA must be informed of any such test at least seven days in advance, details must include the name of the driver and the intended venue.
+The FIA reserve the right to refuse such a test if they deem the venue unsuitable for use by Formula 3 cars.

+22.8 No more than two sets of new dry-weather tyres and one set of new wet-weather tyres, provided on site by the designated tyre supplier, may be used by each car during each day of official track testing.

-In addition to the above:
+In addition to the above :